In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 Option 3: BVA Hearing and Decision.

-Not much will change about this option, the BVA Hearing option.
+Not much will change about this option, the BVA Hearing option in the VA Appeals Modernization process.

 However, almost everything will change in how you GET TO the BVA hearing.